jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 ---
 ## Source code

-The source code for this lab can be downloaded below
+The source code for this lab, including the exercise solutions, can be downloaded using the links below.

 - [Lab08_single_light.cpp](../code/Lab08_Lighting/Lab08_single_light.cpp)
 - [vertexShader.vert](../code/Lab08_Lighting/vertexShader.vert)